 One simple rule of thumb to ensure commutativity is that, on the two overlapping data qubits between an X- and a Z-stabilizer, the order by which the X- and Z-ancilla qubits interact with them must be the same.
 For example, between X2 and Z5, the two overlapping data qubits are d3 and d4.
 During a round of syndrome extraction, both d3 and d4 interact with Z5 before they interact with X2, so the circuit is legit.

-\subsection{Defects and Superstabilizer}
+\subsection{Defects and superstabilizer}

-Due to errors in fabrications, it is expected that a large quantum chip will almost inevitably contain some defects, such as qubit defects and coupler defects.
+Due to errors in fabrication, it is expected that a large quantum chip will almost inevitably contain some defects, such as qubit defects and coupler defects.
 A qubit defect happens when a physical qubit does not exist where it is supposed to, or has an abnormally higher physical error rate than other qubits.
 A coupler defect results in an abnormally high physical error rate when performing two-qubit gates via a certain coupler between two qubits, which makes the coupler effectively unusable.

 The current leading approach for performing error correction on defective lattices is to measure high-weight superstabilizers around the defective region on the lattice~\cite{siegel_adaptive_2023, wei_low-overhead_2024}.
 This approach performs very well when dealing with defective data qubits, as shown in Fig.~\ref{SSforDQ}.
-The value of the superstabilizer can be effectively obtained by measuring the associated gauge operators, which are the weight-3 operators around the defective data qubits that were used to be stabilizers of the surface code but missing one data qubit in their supports due to the defect.
+The value of the superstabilizer can be effectively obtained by measuring the associated gauge operators, which are the weight-3 operators around the defective data qubits that were used to be stabilizers of the surface code but are missing one data qubit in their supports due to the defect.
 Because the gauge operators do not all commute with each other, we need to alternately measure the X-superstabilizer and Z-superstabilizer between rounds of syndrome extraction.

 The method of superstabilizer can also be applied to other types of defects, including defects on ancilla qubits and coupler defects.
 Those defects are usually handled by disabling some number of data qubits around the defective region so that the physical defective parts are never used.
-For example, one coupler defect is handled by disabling the data qubit that the defective coupler connects to, whereas one ancilla qubit defect is handled by disabling the four neighboring data qubits as shown in Fig.~\ref{SSforCQ}.
+For example, a coupler defect is handled by disabling the data qubit which the defective coupler connects, whereas an ancilla qubit defect is handled by disabling the four neighboring data qubits as shown in Fig.~\ref{SSforCQ}.